-4.1.3 Cumulative Emissions
+3.1.5 Cumulative Emissions

-The analysis of GHGs contained in this supplemental EA includes estimated emissions from those leases as described above.
-An assessment of GHG emissions from other BLM fossil fuel authorizations including coal leasing and oil and gas leasing and development is included in the BLM Specialist Report on Annual GHG Emissions (Chapter 7).
+The analysis of GHGs contained in this EA includes estimated emissions from those leases as described above.
+An assessment of GHG emissions from other BLM fossil fuel authorizations including coal leasing and oil and gas leasing and development is included in the Annual GHG Report (Chapter 7).
 The Annual GHG Report includes estimates of reasonably foreseeable GHG emissions related to BLM lease sales anticipated during the fiscal year, as well as the best estimate of emissions from ongoing production, and development of parcels sold in previous lease sales.
 It is, therefore, an estimate of cumulative GHG emissions from the BLM fossil fuel leasing program based on actual production and statistical trends.